Brian Eno: iOS apps

-In 2009, Chilvers and Sandra O'Neill also created an App entitled Air (released through generativemusic.com as well)—based on concepts developed by Eno in his Ambient 1: Music for Airports album.
+In 2009, Chilvers and Sandra O'Neill also created an App titled Air (released through generativemusic.com as well)—based on concepts developed by Eno in his Ambient 1: Music for Airports album.

 Reflection

 The generative version of Reflection is the fourth iOS App created by Brian Eno and Peter Chilvers: of generativemusic.com.
 Unlike other Apps they released Reflection provides no real options other than Play/Pause – later, in its initial update, AirPlay and Sleep Timer options were added.
 As Apple had started increasing prices for Apps sold in UK, they lowered its price.
 For those who'd bought the app at a higher price, Eno and Chilvers provided links to a free download of a four track album called 'Sisters' (each track with a 15:14 duration).
 The following appears on the app's Apple iTunes page:

 As a result of the Brexit-related fall in value of the British pound Apple have increased the prices of all apps sold in the UK by 25%.
 While we always intended REFLECTION to be a premium priced app, we feel this increase makes it too expensive, so we will take the hit in order to keep the British price to the consumer at its original level.

 In other territories this decision will translate into a reduced price for the app.